Transylvania: In popular culture

 Following the publication of Emily Gerard's The Land Beyond the Forest (1888), Bram Stoker wrote his gothic horror novel Dracula in 1897, using Transylvania as a setting.
+With its success, Transylvania became associated, in the English- and Spanish-speaking world, with vampires.
+Among the first actors to portray Dracula in film was Bela Lugosi, who was born in Lugos (now Lugoj), in present-day Romania.
+In 1992 Francis Ford Coppola made a Hollywood movie about Dracula, based on the novel of Bram Stoker.
+The American animated movie franchise Hotel Transylvania also plays on the association of Transylvania with Dracula.

-With its success, Transylvania became associated in the English- and Spanish-speaking world with vampires.
-Since then it has been represented in fiction and literature as a land of mystery and magic.
+Transylvania has also been represented in fiction and literature as a land of mystery and magic.
 For example, in Paulo Coelho's novel The Witch of Portobello, the main character, Sherine Khalil, is described as a Transylvanian orphan with a Romani mother, in an effort to add to the character's exotic mystique.
 The so-called Transylvanian trilogy of historical novels by Miklós Bánffy, The Writing on the Wall, is an extended treatment of the 19th- and early 20th-century social and political history of the country.
-Among the first actors to portray Dracula in film was Bela Lugosi, who was born in Lugos (now Lugoj), in present-day Romania.
-There is also an American animated movie franchise called Hotel Transylvania.
 The Principality of Transylvania is also a playable nation in Europa Universalis IV.